Valon closes on $50M a16z-led Series A to grow mobile-first mortgage servicing platform – TechCrunch

 “We’re on the cusp of a mortgage foreclosure crisis comparable to 2008, and the majority of homeowners struggling to make their loan payments are unaware of their options,” Valon CEO Wang said.
 “This stranglehold has driven servicing costs up nearly 250% in the past decade, and the fees are passed on directly to the borrower.”

-Concurrent with the raise, Valon recently got the green light from Fannie Mae to service its government sponsored home loans.
+Concurrent with the raise, Valon recently got the green light from Fannie Mae to service its government-sponsored home loans.
 (For the unacquainted, servicing loans means doing things like collecting payments on behalf of a lender).
 The approval will only continue to fuel Valon’s rapid growth, according to Wang.

 “We went from no contracts committed to $10 billion in mortgages committed to be serviced in one year,” he told TechCrunch.